Fedict/eid-mw/sdk/readme.txt

 The SDK must be used together with the eID 4.0 runtime.

 Windows:
-- MS Visual Studio 2005 or higher should be installed
+- MS Visual Studio 2010 express examples are included

 Linux:
 - default g++ should be installed